C3st0/CryptoCurrenciesSocialMedia/NeuralNetworksSentimentAnalysis/README.md

-To run the code, open the file in colab (top icon)
+To run the code, open the file Jupiter file here (github we interface), then lauchn it in colab (top icon)

 Two versions of the code are the following: